abulatek/abulatek.github.io/index.md

 ### Interests

-**Research:** I am currently most interested in pushing the boundaries of observational astronomy to higher and higher angular resolutions.
-My current research interests are primarily related to circumstellar disks and radio frequency instrumentation development.
+**Research:** I am broadly interested in observational radio astronomy and radio/infrared/optical instrumentation.
+You can check out the projects I have worked on in the [Astronomy](https://abulatek.github.io/astronomy/) tab on this site.

 **Rocketry:** At Macalester, I was involved with [Macalester's High Power Rocketry team](https://abulatek.github.io/rocketry/), and I participated in the design and build processes of several competition rockets: Quantum Field Theory I, Quantum Heavy, and Mach-alester I. Our team intended to participate in the Spaceport America Cup in 2020, which was cancelled.